-Let \(G\) be a finite abelian group whose cardinality \(q\) is a power of a prime number \(p\).
-Let us fix an algebraically closed base field \(k\) of characteristic different from \(p\), and consider a smooth projective \(k\)-variety \(X\) with an action of \(G\).
 The fixed point theorem of \cite{fpt} asserts that if a Chern number of \(X\) is prime to \(p\), then the group \(G\) must fix a point on \(X\).
-In this paper we refine this statement, building on the fact the Chern numbers are indexed by partitions.
+In this paper we refine that statement, building on the fact that the Chern numbers are indexed by partitions.
 We obtain a lower bound on the dimension of the fixed locus \(X^G\), which will depend on the exact shape of the partition whose associated Chern number is prime to \(p\).
 This bound is zero in the worst case --- for ``long partitions'' --- thus simply recovering the fixed point theorem.
 But in general we obtain more than the mere existence of a fixed point.

-Our dimensional bounds are reminiscent of Boardman's celebrated Five-Halves theorem for involutions in topology \cite[Theorem 1]{Boardman-BAMS}, but it should be noted that no assumption on the shape of the partition was present in Boardman's theorem.
-The case of \(\Zz/2\)-actions in algebraic geometry was investigated in \cite{ciequ}, where in particular an algebraic version of Boardman's theorem was obtained.
-This paper arose as an attempt to better understand (in the algebraic context) the situation for actions of abelian \(p\)-groups \(G\neq \Zz/2\).\\
+Our dimensional bounds are reminiscent of Boardman's Five-Halves theorem for involutions in topology \cite[Theorem 1]{Boardman-BAMS}, although it should be noted that no assumption on the shape of the partition was present in Boardman's theorem.
+The case of \(\Zz/2\)-actions in algebraic geometry was investigated in \cite{ciequ} (over fields of characteristic different from \(2\)), where in particular an algebraic version of Boardman's theorem was obtained.
+This paper arose as an attempt to better understand the situation for actions of abelian \(p\)-groups \(G\neq \Zz/2\), in the algebraic context.\\

-In order to state our main result, it is convenient to introduce an appropriate cobordism ring.
+In order to state our main result, it will be convenient to introduce an appropriate cobordism ring.
 To do so, let us identify two smooth projective \(k\)-varieties if they have the same Chern numbers modulo \(p\), indexed by the partitions.
-In this way we obtain an \(\Fp\)-algebra \(\Laz_p\), the modulo \(p\) cobordism ring, in which each smooth projective \(k\)-variety \(X\) has a class \(\lc X \rc\).
+In this way we obtain an \(\Fp\)-algebra \(\Laz_p\), the ``modulo \(p\) cobordism ring'', in which each smooth projective \(k\)-variety \(X\) has a class \(\lc X \rc\).
 This algebra is graded, whereby \(\lc X\rc\) is homogeneous of degree \(-n\) when \(X\) has pure dimension \(n\).
 It is known that, independently of the field \(k\), the \(\Fp\)-algebra \(\Laz_p\) is (non-canonically) polynomial on variables \(\ell_i \in \Laz_p^{-i}\), where \(i\) runs over the set